IgnacioMB/csvcli/README.md

   Example converting a parquet file to CSV:

   ```
-  csvcli -f "myfiles/data.parquet" convert -to "csv"
+  csvcli myfiles/data.parquet convert -to "csv"
   ```

   Example converting an excel file to CSV with `|` as delimiter. using the `-D` option:

   ```
-  csvcli -f "myfiles/data.xlsx" convert -to "csv" -D "|"
+  csvcli myfiles/data.xlsx convert -to "csv" -D "|"
   ```

 - `change-delimiter`: Changes the delimiter of a CSV file.
   Your original file will be overwritten.

   Options:
     - `-D, --new_delimiter` TEXT  Output CSV delimiter i.e. ';'.
 Must be a